varunsridharan/wordpress-woocommerce-plugin-boiler-plate/readme.txt

 1. Installing alternatives:
  * via Admin Dashboard:
- * Go to 'Plugins > Add New', search for "WooCommerce Role Based Price", click "install"
+ * Go to 'Plugins > Add New', search for "WooCommerce Plugin Boiler Plate", click "install"
  * OR via direct ZIP upload:
  * Upload the ZIP package via 'Plugins > Add New > Upload' in your WP Admin
  * OR via FTP upload:
- * Upload `woocommerce-quick-buy` folder to the `/wp-content/plugins/` directory
+ * Upload `WooCommerce-Plugin-Boiler-Plate` folder to the `/wp-content/plugins/` directory

 2. Activate the plugin through the 'Plugins' menu in WordPress